hyosung11/Launch-School/Courses/journal.md

 11:02 I got distracted a little this morning and just finished Assignment 13 on Dealing with Context Loss II by using a variable in outer scope, calling inner functions with explicit context, using `bind`, or using arrow functions.
 I think I have to poo now.

 12:31 Sohee came home from the Science Fair.
 I finished "Dealing with Context Loss III" and am ready to do the practice problems.
 I do wonder about clicking through to the quizzes first?

+14:16 I am on fumes right now.
+My brain feels fuzzy and I can't think clearly right now.
+I need a break, some NSDR or a nap, or something of an execution context change for my functioning.
+Ha ha.